"Right now," the Klein G/OT prospect said, "I'm wide open. I'm looking at a lot of different schools."

 Stewart said he wants major in international business and minor (or have a second major) in Spanish.

 Teams recruiting him are looking at him as a tackle, guard and center.
-We're currently projecting him as a guard first, tackle second, but will continue looking into those projections and might go with a guard/center projection.
+We're currently projecting him as a guard first, tackle second, but will continue looking into those projections.

 Academics: 4.9 GPA, 1650 SAT.

 JR Season Stats: 55-60 pancakes, 2-3 sacks allowed, 3 holding penalties, 0 false starts.